An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Method Description

-We note that the non-trivial power of the LPPT detector observed in Figure~\ref{fig:individual_chunks} suggests that for long enough documents from this domain, it is possible to reliably separate between the class of documents written entirely by the GLM \GLMmodelname and the class of documents written entirely by humans.
-Indeed, consider a simple model in which a document is generated by independently sampling sentences from one of the distributions represented by the histograms in Figure~\ref{fig:individual_chunks} and use the likelihood ratio test of the LPPTs of individual sentences.
-By the Chernoff–Stein Lemma \cite{cover2006elements}, for any fixed Type I error probability, the probability of a Type II error (incorrectly reporting that the document belongs to the non-GLM) decreases exponentially in the number of sentences (with the number of sentences at a rate equal to the relative entropy between the distributions).
-This note emphasizes that the problem that we are addressing -- separating the class of documents written by the GLM from the class of documents that contain mostly GLM-written text with some non-GLM edits -- is much more challenging.
+We note that the non-trivial power of the classifier based on LPPT values observed in each case in Figure~\ref{fig:individual_chunks} suggests that, for long enough documents, it is possible to reliably separate between the class of documents written entirely by the GLM and the class of non-GLM documents.
+Indeed, fix one of the dataset cases in Figure~\ref{fig:individual_chunks} and consider a simple model in which a document is generated by independently sampling sentences from one of the distributions represented by the histograms of this case.
+Use the likelihood ratio test of the LPPTs of individual sentences to classify a document to GLM or non-GLM.
+The error probability of this test can be made to vanish rapidly as the number of sentences increases (e.g., this follows from the Chernoff–Stein Lemma \citep{cover2006elements}.).
+This note emphasizes that the problem this paper considers -- separating the class of documents written by the GLM from the class of documents that contain mostly GLM-written text with some non-GLM edits -- is much more challenging.